-Has the building had a change of use or occupancy that may affect the demand or is it an old dirty system that will require specific water treatment prior to any equipment being installed.
+Has the building had a change of use or occupancy that may affect the demand or is it an old dirty system that will require specific water treatment prior to any equipment, such as commercial boilers, being installed?

 Are there measures that have been, or could be, put in place for increased efficiency and reduced wastage such as splitting the system into zones, installing external temperature sensors for weather compensation and thermostatic valves on some of the radiators?

 There are many factors to consider, and these will vary on each project.